 - Intermediate layer - Formed from two to three layers of polygonal cells

 - Basal layer - Formed from two to three layers of small cuboidal cells

 In a relaxed urinary bladder, the urothelium is five to seven layers thick.
 When the urinary bladder fills with urine, the bladder wall stretches to accommodate the increased volume.
-In the distended bladder, the urothelium reorganizes to two or three layers without any structural damage.
-Due to this transitional ability of the urothelium, it is also known as transitional epithelium.
+In the distended bladder, the urothelium reorganizes into two or three layers without any structural damage.
+Due to this transitional ability of the urothelium, it is also known as the transitional epithelium.

 Lamina Propria: This is the suburothelial layer separating the urothelium and underlying muscularis propria (detrusor muscle).
 It is separated from the overlying urothelium by a basement membrane.
-Its composition is an extracellular matrix with elastic fibers, capillaries, lymphatics, immune cells, afferent and efferent nerve endings, fibroblasts, myofibroblasts, adipocytes, interstitial cells of Cajal or telocytes, and indistinct smooth muscle layer, and the muscularis mucosae.
+Its composition is an extracellular matrix with elastic fibers, capillaries, lymphatics, immune cells, afferent and efferent nerve endings, fibroblasts, myofibroblasts, adipocytes, interstitial cells of Cajal or telocytes, an indistinct smooth muscle layer, and the muscularis mucosae.

 Muscularis propria: Also known as the detrusor muscle, it consists of three layers: inner longitudinal, middle circular, and outer longitudinal.
 These layers are well defined around the neck of the urinary bladder; however, in the rest of the bladder wall, they run randomly, without orientation.
-The body of the bladder has a higher smooth muscle content compared with the trigone, reflecting a well-developed network of myofibroblasts of lamina propria and muscularis mucosae.
+The bladder's body has a higher smooth muscle content compared with the trigone, reflecting a well-developed network of myofibroblasts of lamina propria and muscularis mucosae.

 Serosa: This thin connective tissue layer covers the bladder dome and is continuous with the peritoneal layer of the abdominal wall.
 It also contains blood vessels of various sizes.